United States Test Preparation

 SAT

 College Board first introduced the SAT in the United States in 1926.
-In March 2016, College Board revised the SAT passages, question types and essay format.
-Difficult and unpredictable reading passages, fill-in math questions and an additional math test with no calculator, have all made the SAT more challenging.
-In July 2021, College Board discontinued the SAT Essay.
+In March 2023, College Board revised the entire SAT format.
+This new version is now much easier and designed to retain student memory.
+Section 1 contains two (2) Reading and Writing modules.
+Section 2 contains two (2) Math modules.
 High school students are encouraged to complete our free SAT Diagnostic Tests (DTs) to get started!

 Format

-The SAT contains four (4) multiple-choice question (MCQ) tests:
+The SAT contains two (2) sections with four (4) total multiple-choice question (MCQ) modules:

 Dates and Deadlines